WomenWhoCode/Berlin/hack-evenings/README.md

   * Coursera set of courses for all levels: https://www.coursera.org/specializations/scala
   * Small exercises https://www.scala-exercises.org/

 ### Bash

   * Online book about bash language: https://github.com/denysdovhan/bash-handbook
   * Games for learning security concepts: http://overthewire.org/wargames/

+### CSS

+  * Learning with fun and do 5 projects using HTML and CSS: https://www.freecodecamp.org/learn (Take responsive web design Certification course)
+  * YouTube channel to learn it: https://www.youtube.com/watch?v=1Rs2ND1ryYc
+  * This website will teach how to do any design using CSS: https://css-tricks.com
+  * Full guide to learn CSS from basic: https://cssreference.io/

 ## Frameworks & Libraries

+### Website Frameworks

+  * A framework which will make your very easy and effective: https://getbootstrap.com/ (bootstrap)
+  * This framework will give your website a material look: https://materializecss.com/
+  * Use font awesome to use free icons: https://fontawesome.com/
+  * It will let you animate your website without using CSS from scratch: https://animate.style/
+  * Use JavaScript animations on your website: https://animejs.com/

+### Python Frameworks

+  * Easiest framework to learn for back-end development: https://www.djangoproject.com/ (Django)
+  * Framework for back-end development: https://flask.palletsprojects.com/ (Flask)

 ## Career